-Healthy membership is a significant indicator fo the health and sustainability of the service unit.
+Healthy membership is a significant indicator for the health and sustainability of the service unit.
 When you think of Girl Scout membership, you may think of just girls.
 However, membership includes both adults and girls.
 Girl membership can be further refined as retained and new girl members.
 Here's how we define each type of membership:

-- Adult membership is the number of adults in your service unit community who have taken an active role in creating the Girl Scout experience. - Retained girl membership is the number of Girl Scouts in your service unit who have chosen to continue their Girl Scout journey for another year.
+Adult membership is the number of adults in your service unit community who have taken an active role in creating the Girl Scout experience.

-New girl membership is the number of girls in your service unit who have been welcomed into the Girl Scout experience for the first time each year.
+- Retained girl membership is the number of Girl Scouts in your service unit who have chosen to continue their Girl Scout journey for another year. - New girl membership is the number of girls in your service unit who have been welcomed into the Girl Scout experience for the first time each year.
 These girls are the future of the service unit.
 The service unit is sustainable when new girl membership grows each year.

 Something to remember about membership: A current membership ensures that a girl or volunteer is covered by Girl Scout insurance during meetings and Girl Scout-approved activities.
-Those who are not members should not participate in Girl Scout activities unless additional insurance has been secured for and event.
+Those who are not members should not participate in Girl Scout activities unless the troop or service unit additional insurance has been obtained in advance of the event.